chenkianwee/cheatsheet/_sources/docs/013_5hyperref.md

     #read-and-write-text
     ```

 7. refer to a section in another document using hyperlink.
+Check your _build folder structure to put in the html file to referece accordingly.

     ```
     if your section heading have space replace it with hyphens.
 All letters in small cap.